What's on this page?

 What are my “Job Search Results” and where do they come from?

 The Job Search Results table shows job listings that match your search terms (job title/keyword and location).
-These job listings come from the US.jobs Network by the National Data Exchange, which is co-sponsored by the Direct Employers Association and the National Association of State Workforce Agencies.
+These job listings come from the US.jobs Network by the National Labor Exchange, which is co-sponsored by the Direct Employers Association and the National Association of State Workforce Agencies.
 Listings include jobs posted on state job banks as well as by private employers.
 Listings are updated daily.

 This chart shows the job title (from the hiring company; note that different companies may use different job titles for similar positions).
 It also shows the company name, the job’s location, and the date the job was posted.
 To sort these results in alphabetical order by Job Title, Company Name, or Location, or to sort by date posted, click on one of the blue title bars.